 A company can pursue any of five major objectives through pricing: survival, maximum current profit, maximum market share, maximum market skimming, or product-quality leadership.

 Companies pursue survival, as their major objective if they are plagued with overcapacity intense competition, or changing consumer wants.
 As long as prices cover variable costs and some fixed costs, the company stays in business.
 Survival is a short-run objective: in the long run, the firm must learn how to add value or face extinction.

-What happens when companies wants to maximize profit?
+What happens when companies want to maximize profit?
 Many companies try to set a price that will maximize current profits.
-They estimate the demand and costs associated with alternative prices and choose the price that produces maximum current profit, cash flow or rate of return on investment.
-This strategy assumes that the firm has knowledge of its demand and cost functions; in reality these are difficult to estimate.
+They estimate the demand and costs associated with alternative prices and choose the price that produces the maximum current profit, cash flow, or rate of return on investment.
+This strategy assumes that the firm has knowledge of its demand and cost functions; in reality, these are difficult to estimate.

 Some companies want to maximize their market share.
 They believe that a higher sales volume will lead to lower unit costs and higher long-run profit.
 They set the lowest price, assuming the market is price sensitive.
 The following conditions favor setting a low price.
 The market is highly price sensitive, and a low price stimulates market growth.
 Production and distribution costs fall with accumulated production experience; A low price discourages actual and potential competition Companies unveiling a new technology favor setting high prices to “skim” the market.
 Sony is a frequent practitioner of market skimming pricing.

 Whatever the specific objective, businesses that use price as a strategic tool will profit more than those who simply let costs or the market determine their pricing

 Following the identification of objectives, the firm needs to determine demand.
 Each price will lead to a different level of demand and therefore have a different impact on a company’s marketing objectives.
 In the normal case, demand and price are inversely related: the higher the price, the lower the demand.